Diplomatic cream

-The diplomatic cream, also known as Italian chantilly, is a cream obtained from the union of pastry cream and chantilly cream in proportions 1/3 and 2/3.
+The diplomatic cream, also called Italian chantilly, is a cream obtained by combining pastry cream and chantilly cream in proportions of 1/3 and 2/3.
 It is used to fill cakes, or simply enjoyed as a spoon dessert, where it can be paired with fresh seasonal fruit such as “strawberries and Italian chantilly“.
-The word “diplomatic” derives from the Greek diploma, meaning ‘something doubled’.
-From here also derives the famous Diplomatic cake, formed by layers of puff pastry and sponge cake, filled with diplomatic cream.
-I also recommend the Chantilly Cake filled with classic Italian chantilly cream and the chocolate variant, or the gluten and lactose-free Mimosa Cake, but also the classic Mimosa Cake.
+The word “diplomatic” comes from the Greek diploma, meaning ‘a doubled thing’.
+From this also comes the famous Diplomatic cake, made of layers of puff pastry and sponge cake filled with diplomatic cream.
+I also recommend the Chantilly Cake filled with classic Italian chantilly cream or the chocolate variant, the gluten-free and lactose-free Mimosa Cake, and the classic Mimosa Cake.
+Don’t miss the new version of the lemon Mimosa Cake, gluten-free and lactose-free!!!

-If you don’t want to miss all the new recipes, follow me also on my FB page, on my IG profile and on my YouTube channel.
+If you don’t want to miss any new recipes, follow me on my Facebook page, on my Instagram profile and on my YouTube channel.

 DIPLOMATIC CREAM